We are committed to building a community of homeless people and their supporters,

 Jesse Lee, the founder of Street Company, who is also a singer-songwriter, has written and sung songs for homeless people in Lancaster since 2009.
 Over time, he has built a genuine friendship with many homeless people he has met.

 One day, he wanted to do something more fun and meaningful together with his friends.
-And he said
+While gathered at a church for a breakfast meal service, Jesse asked his comrades:

 “Why don’t we now serve those community members who have been serving us over the years?”

-Jesse told his homeless friends who were gathered at a church for a breakfast meal service.
-They reacted with great enthusiasm.
+They reacted with great enthusiasm!
 They were excited because they could reward the hospitality and love those volunteers had offered for a long time.

 In July 2014, Jesse and his friends planned and established “Serving the Servers” event, a lunch banquet to show appreciation to volunteers who had provided meals to local homeless people over the years.